Increasing power for the VW TDI: basic performance upgrades

 Keep in mind that delivering extra fuel at the engine must be supported by extra fuel flow in the whole system.
 The fuel filter must be unclogged, the injection pump must be able to supply a sufficient amount of fuel.
 The automatic transmission VW diesels had a 11mm injection pump, the manual transmission had a 10mm injection pump.
 Basically, the maximum amount of fuel that the smaller manual injection pump made was offset by using larger fuel injectors.
 The diesel long block, the main engine itself, is the same in auto and manual transmission cars, but the auxiliary parts such as the flywheel, the injection pump, etc., are different.
 As a result, if you require a lot more fuel than what the injection pump can mechanically deliver, the ECU will sense a fault and can go into a safety mode.

-1996-2003 TDI did not have any electric fuel pump, the injection pump was the fuel pump.
+1996-2003 TDI did not have any electric fuel pump because the injection pump sucked fuel from the fuel tank.
 Adding a "lift pump" from a 2004+ TDI, a low pressure in-tank electric fuel pump, will boost fuel pressure to the injection pump and support higher power levels at higher rpms.
 In the above picture, the injection pump is the rectangular metal pump below the left two fuel injectors.

 Air limitations